JuanS144/RookAround/README.md

 # ♟️ RookAround — Chess Tournament Management System

-(In Progress...) **RookAround** is a comprehensive chess tournament management system built with **C#**, **Entity Framework Core**, and **Avalonia**.
-It enables tournament organizers to efficiently manage players, venues, resources, and various match styles with a flexible and scalable architecture.
+**RookAround** is a comprehensive chess tournament management system built with **C#**, **Entity Framework Core**, and **Avalonia**.
+It enables tournament organizers to manage players, venues, resources, and various match styles with a scalable architecture.

 ---

 ## Features

 - **Tournament Management**
-  Create, edit, and delete tournaments with custom start/end dates
+  Create, edit, and delete tournaments with custom start/end dates, sizes and matches

 - **Resource Tracking**
   Manage and allocate tables, chairs, chess boards, and other resources